holadepo/docs/astro/data-lineage-concepts.md

 The following are the primary capabilities OpenLineage with Airflow provides:

 - Quickly locate the cause of task failures by identifying issues in upstream datasets.
-For example, an upstream job outside of Airflow failed to populate a key dataset.
+For example, you might see that a task failed because an upstream job outside of Airflow failed to populate a particular dataset.
 - Easily see the affected area of any job failures or changes to data by visualizing the relationship between jobs and datasets.
 - Identify where key data is used in jobs across an Organization.